AdaCore/gpr/doc/gprbuild_ug/companion_tools.rst

   .. -- @TIPHTML{Use :samp:`--config` to automatically select the first matching compiler}

-  The intent of this switch is to preselect one or more compilers directly from the command line.
+  The intent of this switch is to pre-select one or more compilers directly from the command line.
 This switch takes several optional arguments, which you can omit simply by passing the empty string.
 When omitted, the arguments will be computed automatically by GPRconfig.